 Purpose-built for primary

-Shrewsbury opened with around 1,000 places; there are at least six classes in every primary year group, and each with around 20 children.
+Shrewsbury opened with around 1,000 places; there are at least six classes in every primary year group, and maximum class size is 24.
 The purpose-built school is designed solely for primary age children, from an aquatics centre and music school to a centre of excellence for gymnastic and dance studio; other facilities include a sports hall with running track, rooftop football pitch, and science lab.
 The curriculum features languages, a focus on STEM subjects (science, technology, engineering and mathematics), the arts and PE.
 The school’s location in Tseung Kwan O also lends itself to field trips along the nearby hiking trails.

 The transition to secondary school starts in Year 4, and “For some families, this will mean a supported route through to boarding education at Shrewsbury School in the UK”.